 The basis of property inherited is generally the fair market value (FMV) of the property on the date of the decedent's death, however one of these basis methods could possibly apply:

-- The personal representative for the estate chooses to use alternate valuation.
+- The FMV on the alternate valuation date if the estate's personal representative has chosen to use an alternate valuation.